 What’s more?
 There is a high chance that that person will give you a bad review online.
 Hence, this could be hard to counter bearing in mind that he/she has an intimate understanding of how your company operates.

 On top of being a customer, this person is a potential future business icon.
-Another company might hire him/her or they might start their own business.
+Another company might hire him/her or they might start their own business, utilizing an applicant tracking system to streamline the hiring process.
 Though, ten years down the line, you find yourself needing their expertise to grow your business.
 How you treat them now will most likely advise their decision then.

 Job seekers are now connected through social forums